simpleinjector/Documentation/source/using.rst

 Collections
 ===========

-Simple Injector contains several methods for registering and resolving collections of types.
-Here are some examples:
+Besides making one-to-one mappings between an abstraction and an implementation, Simple Injector allows a set of implementations to be registered for a given abstraction.
+Those implementations can than be requested from the container as a collection of instances.
+Simple Injector contains dedicated methods for registering and resolving collections of types.

+.. container:: Note

+    **Note**: In contrast to most other DI Containers, Simple Injector differentiates between the registration of collections of services from normal one-to-one registrations.
+To learn more about why this is done, please read :ref:`this <separate-collections>`.

+Here are some examples that show how collections can be registered and resolved:

 .. code-block:: c#